 Eerie Wanda is fronted by songwriter and singer Marina Tadic, with backup from Jasper Verhulst (Moss, Altin Gün, Jacco Gardner, Lola Kite) on bass, Bram Vervaet (Lola Kite) on guitar, Nic Niggebrugge (Jacco Gardner) on drums and Marnix Wilmink on percussion.
 Their debut LP Hum was released on Brooklyn-based label Beyond Beyond Is Beyond Records a couple of weeks ago and they’re currently on an extensive tour in the United States, including South By Southwest.
 They have plenty live experience from last year when they supported both Allah-Las and Jacco Gardner on multiple European tours.

 There is something really pleasant about the band’s music.
 Although it’s very easy to listen to, you still discover new details every time you play Hum.
 You’d expect their songs to appear on shows like Fargo or Twin Peaks.
 It’s no surprise they fit in very well between the likes of Allah-Las and Jacco Gardner, without copying them at any point.
 Sometimes they remind me of Jefferson Airplane (especially on their Sanford Clark cover) and also Camera Obscura comes to mind, as my Scottish friend Ross Clark (Three Blind Wolves) pointed out to me.

 This session was recorded at Jacco Gardner’s Shadow Shoppe studio in Zwaag.
 Gardner also recorded the audio on his tape recorder and mixed it.
 The band recorded four covers, one of those might be published at a later time.
-You’ll no doubt enjoy their covers of Nirvana, Sanford Clark and Young Marble Giants and their own Happy Hard Times.
+You’ll no doubt enjoy their covers of Nirvana, Sanford Clark, Terry Stafford and Young Marble Giants and their own Happy Hard Times.